-Power through your issues easier and faster.
+Power through your issues easier and faster with a native client.

 GitHub Issues is a great tool to stay connected with your team — but sometimes it’s a little too basic.
 You need a tool that has the right balance of simplicity and power.